 A language of our Deaf people is the core of our identity, culture, and pride that we highly value.
 Our language, culture, history, and Deafhood are deeply interweaved, where our language is not external but within us, the Deaf people.
 Signed language is our identity and psyche.

 There has been a long-time consensus in the Deaf world that teaching ASL belongs to the Deaf people, period.
-While we appreciate hearing people learning ASL (only to communicate with Deaf people), but it's not for hearing people teaching, singing, or playing with it.
+While we appreciate hearing people learning ASL (to communicate with Deaf people), but it's not for hearing people teaching, singing, or meddling with it.
 The signed language is our sacred identity.

 How do Deaf people feel when they see a hearing person teaching ASL, running an ASL website, etc.?
 It generally brings Deaf to a feeling of heart-shrinking, stomach-wrenching, and/or boiling up inside.
 "Disgusted."
 This experience cannot be denied nor dismissed.